jeradesign/jeradoc/SwiftCheatSheet.md

 * () means the same thing as Void
 * Closures can't use external parameter labels
 * Shorthand parameters \$0...$n omit parameter list
+* Can use a function with the same signature in place of a closure

 ## Structs
 	var computedProperty: Type {